ppejovski/ppejovski.github.io/_posts/2020-09-19-firing-up-jekyll.md

 date: 2020-09-19
 ---

-Safe to say this [guide](http://jmcglone.com/guides/github-pages/) by Jonathan McGlone made installing Jekyll within GitHub Pages a hell of a lot easier.
+Safe to say this [guide](http://jmcglone.com/guides/github-pages/) by Jonathan McGlone made installing Jekyll within GitHub Pages a hell of a lot easier compared to my failed attempt at installing it on my own machine yesterday.